LawGain/kimai2/README.md

 Kimai is a free, open source and online time-tracking software designed for small businesses and freelancers.
 It is built with modern technologies such as Symfony, Bootstrap, RESTful API, Doctrine, AdminLTE, Webpack, ES6 etc.

+## Fork
+This is a fork of the public folder.
+There are some problems with docker when mounting a local folder as a volume.

 ## Introduction

 - [Home](https://www.kimai.org) - Kimai project homepage